hacktiv8/llm-for-internal/README.md

 - Mona Lisa was painted by
 - The real name of Spiderman is
 - What is the official language of Indonesia?
+- Who wrote the Canon of Medicine?
+- Who is Elon Musk?
+- What is the native language of Mr. Spock?
+- Name Indonesia #1 tourist destination
+- Which US state starts with G?
+- What is the atomic number of Magnesium?
+- Is ramen typically eaten in Egypt?
+- Who directed the Dark Knight movie?